PhilipVinc/NeuralQuantum.jl/docs/src/index.md

 CurrentModule = NeuralQuantum
 ```

-Once one has a Liouvillian problem of which one wants to compute the steady state, the underlaying idea of the package is the following:
+When using NeuralQuantum, to determine the Ground State or Steady State of a
+many-body problem, one needs to perform the following choices:
- - One selects a Neural-Network based ansatz to approximate the density matrix (see Sec.
+ - Chose a Neural-Network based ansatz to approximate the quantum state (see Sec.
 [Networks](@ref));
- - One choses the algorithm to compute the gradient with which to minimise the objective function (see Sec.
+ - Chose the algorithm to compute the gradient with which to minimise the objective function, such as simple gradient or natural gradient/Stochastic Reconfiguration (see Sec.
 [Algorithms](@ref));
- - One choses an optimizer to perform the optimization, such as steepest gradient, accelerated gradient or others (see Sec.
+ - Chose the optimizer to perform the optimization, such as steepest gradient, accelerated gradient or others (see Sec.
 [Optimizers](@ref));

-Here you can find a very short usage example.
+Here you can find a very short, commented example.
 For a more in-depth walkthrough of
 `NeuralQuantum.jl` please refer to Sec.
 [Basics](@ref).

 ```